datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 the ultimate results being displayed by the display service on sapphire::

-  anyHost$ examples/send //sapphire/upper
+  anyhost$ examples/send //sapphire/upper

 The ``dw`` command line can also query remote directories.
 Pass in the full directory address (including the ``//`` prefix and the ``directory`` suffix) to the ``-d`` option::

-  may% dw -d //sapphire/directory route list
+  may$ dw -d //sapphire/directory route list

 Network Bindings
 ================